leonWarscheck/blog/src/features/symbol-trainer/README.md

 Saga `call` effects are pure.
-They don't actually call the side effect functions, but they create a description of an effect (eg. of calling a function with arguments). `call(function, argument)` is a plain object, a representation of what the Saga Middleware should to later when it processes the saga.
+They don't actually call the side effect functions, but they create a description of an effect (eg. of calling a function with arguments). `call(function, argument)` is a plain object, a representation of what the Saga Middleware should do later when it processes the saga.

 This way we can **unit test** the saga generator functions and thereby the logic flow within them - safely, without mocking.
 End-to-End tests, which you can't